pawelrusak/react-note-app/README.md

 ## About the project

-A simple, but very functional application that allows the creation of various types of notes, secure storage, and easy management.
+A simple yet very functional application that allows the creation of various types of notes, secure storage, and easy management.
 Additionally, the application features an elegant user interface that ensures a high-quality user experience.

 ### Used technologies